-As per Islam, Muslims are obligated to perform prayers 5 times daily.
+In Islam, Muslims are obligated to perform prayers 5 times daily.

-Ramadan is observed as a spiritual journey where one can learn to practise discipline and control desires.
-Sacrifice, patience, generosity and good behaviour are few of the key virtues one can reflect upon self introspection.
-It initiates the process of inner engineering, healing and rebooting of the mind, body and soul.
+Ramadan is observed as a spiritual journey where one can learn to practice discipline and control desires.
+Sacrifice, patience, generosity, and good behavior are few of the key virtues one can reflect upon self-introspection. the holy month initiates the process of inner engineering, healing, and rebooting of the mind, body, and soul.
 The magnitude of transformation is beyond explanation and can only be experienced.
-By the end of Ramadan a True Muslim is elevated to the epitome of Humanity.
-The world today largely speaks about the health benefits of intermittent fasting when being mindful.
+By the end of Ramadan a true Muslim is elevated to the epitome of Humanity.
+The world today largely speaks about the health benefits of mindful intermittent fasting.
 Ramadan is one such good example.
-I being a muslim sharing my first hand experien.The results are phenomenal.
-Year after year I religiously follow the challenging path for 30 days in quest of repentance and forgiveness.
-By the end of it I can see and feel a visible difference.
-I come out clean with my faith revived each time, I feel lighter flushing out toxins and extra kilos.
-It’s simply beautiful you know!
+I being a Muslim sharing my first hand experience and I can vouch that the results are phenomenal.
+Year after year I religiously follow the challenging path for 30 days in quest to seek repentance and forgiveness.
+By the end of the Ramadan phase I can see and feel a phenomenal visible difference.
+I come out clean with my faith revived each time and feeling lighter flushing out toxins and extra kilos.
+It’s simply beautiful, you know!

-Celebrations on Eid-ul-Fitr are quite a grandeur.
+Celebrations on Eid-ul-Fitr are quite grandeur.
 The whole city gears up with decorations and shops offering huge discounts.
 Shopping begins in full swing during the last days of Ramadan.
 Deep cleaning of homes and preparation of food begins a day before itself.
 Women even get their hands painted with henna.
-On the day of Eid in the wee hours of morning, Men dressup in Distasha and Women in Abaya to head to a neighbourhood mosque to offer prayers.
-Special Eid prayers are hosted at mosque followed by exchange of Eid Greetings.
+On the day of Eid in the wee hours of the morning, Men dress up in Distasha and Women in Abaya to head to their neighbourhood mosque to offer prayers.
+Special Eid prayers are hosted at the mosque followed by exchange of Eid Greetings.
 Scrumptious signature delicacies like Mughlai Biryani and Sheer Kurma are cooked while Homes are decorated and lit with lanterns.
 Beautiful traditional attires are adorned.
-Family and friends are welcomed with a warm hug, dates and a welcome drink called Roohafza (Rose water).
+Family and friends are welcomed with a warm hug, dates, and a welcome drink called Roohafza (Rose water).
 Some folks keep hopping to meet relatives.
 Guests keep dropping by throughout the clock.
 The day is well spent with meaning conversations and spreading sweetness and happiness around with loved ones.
-By the end of it, can’t miss all social media handles bustling with pictures.
+By the end of it, one can’t miss all social media handles bustling with pictures.
 These days Eid celebrations run up to a week.